bryanlim97/LendUpChallenge/README.md

 The provided code fulfills the first and second phases of the coding challenge.
 I used Flask as my microframework of choice (though this is my first time) to interact with Twilio's API and to handle the correct HTTP requests and responses.
 To test the application, I used ngrok as a tunnel to my local server.

 ## How to Execute
-Because Twilio's API can only create responses by executing TwiML text at a given URL, there must be a separate URL for `greet()`, hence the URL redirect at line 23 of `app.py`.
-The `index()` function must also have its own URL so that a user who uses the app is initally directed to the root with the form.

 To run the code, simply change the values in `config.py` as follows:
 ```
 account_sid: Change to your Twilio SID